NETWAYS/gitlab-training/day1/03_Basics/03_Changes.md

 * `git add`
   * Adds new files from the working directory to the staging area
   * Adds modified files to the staging area
   * `-A` adds all files.
-Question: Where is this applicable?
+Question: When is this applicable?
 * `git mv`
   * Renames files tracked by Git